 The story of the Open Leadership Exercise (OLE) and the ‘£1m company giveaway’ was covered all over the world.
 Some called it madness.
 But what’s of most value to you?
 Chances are, it’s not something that can be bought.
 It’s your partner, your children, your friends.
 How much would you give to have one more day with a loved one who passed away?
 Money is just one part of the value spectrum.
 It’s a means, not the ends.
 Look at Seren’s smile - that’s the ends.

 After hundreds of applications from 30 countries, I gave away the company to two competing finalists.

 They re-launched the company at Google in London, launched a ground-breaking piece of research called the Values Revolution...

 But the whole process, and the virtue of courage displayed by all those who took part, gave me the gift of being present for my family.
-I now have another baby girl.
+I now have two more little girls.

 Raya Lucia opts for lounge-wear for her Tuesday night marshmallows

 I'm an international event host/chair, and give keynote talks and interviews on leadership, values and enlightened business for the likes of Cannes Lions, Worldwide Meeting on Human Values, Harvard Business Review, Sustainability Leaders Forum - and you, if you’d like.

 I advise social change-makers, spiritual leaders and activists to help multiply their impact.

 I teach Open Leadership to social entrepreneurs in Sao Paolo, Bangalore, and Nairobi for the Amani Institute, storytelling and facilitation for youth leaders at the We Are Family Foundation, and other groups who add to our world.